josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/gdscript/gdscript_styleguide.md

 1. Virtual callbacks come before the class's interface.

-1. The object's construction and initialization functions, _init and _ready, come before functions that modify the object at runtime.
+1. The object's construction and initialization functions, `_init` and `_ready`, come before functions that modify the object at runtime.

 ### Class declaration

-If the code is meant to run in the editor, place the @tool annotation on the first line of the script.
+If the code is meant to run in the editor, place the `@tool` annotation on the first line of the script.

-Follow with the optional @icon then the class_name if necessary.
-You can turn a GDScript file into a global type in your project using class_name.
+Follow with the optional `@icon` then the `class_name` if necessary.
+You can turn a GDScript file into a global type in your project using `class_name`.
 For more information, see <doc:index#Basics-Class-Name>.
-If the class is meant to be an <doc:index#Basics-Abstract-Class>, add @abstract before the class_name keyword.
+If the class is meant to be an <doc:index#Basics-Abstract-Class>, add `@abstract` before the `class_name` keyword.

-Then, add the extends keyword if the class extends a built-in type.
+Then, add the `extends` keyword if the class extends a built-in type.

 Following that, you should have the class's optional
 <doc:gdscript_documentation_comments>.